Introduction to Vinegar Hill Community

 The north end of Rouge Valley Park hugs the eastern boundaries of Vinegar Hill and is very popular with hikers, cyclists and nature enthusiasts.
 People find it quiet and peaceful and not too crowded most of the time.

 The Aanin Community Centre is a 4-minute drive and has a pool, playground, youth room, multisensory room, fitness centre, walking/running track, teaching kitchen, business hub and other amenities.
 Additionally, Markham Village Community Centre is a 5-minute drive.
-It has a public library, ice rink, a community hall and meeting rooms.
+It has a public library, ice rink, community hall and meeting rooms.

 Vinegar Hill no longer has a school in the neighbourhood, so children travel short distances to nearby schools.
 Popular choices for primary schools are Franklin Street Public School, Roy H Crosby Public School and Sir Richard W Scott Catholic School.
 Secondary schools nearby are Markville Secondary School and Father Michael McGivney Catholic Academy.
 For more information about schools in Markham, visit our Schools in Markham – A Complete Guide page.